-In hindsight it would have been nice finding that first campsite, but hey, the town park camping beside the river has lush green grass and the sun is shining for a pleasant afternoon in Montana, USA.
+In hindsight, it would have been nice finding that first campsite, but hey, in town I’m camping beside the river which has lush green grass and the sun is shining.
+It makes for a pleasant afternoon in Montana, USA.
 My first evening without a rainstorm and drizzle!
 It’s nice to be out of the tent this time of day for a change.
-I picked up some local craft beers brewed just south of here at Whitfish.
+I pick up some local craft beers brewed just south of here at Whitefish.
 They are super delicious!
-I was offered a place to crash at the supermarket, which I turned down, I don’t know why, delirious from the big day I guess, I don’t want someone to go to extra effort because they feel sad I’m camping outside 🙂 it’s nice to camp outside in fine weather!
-Alas!
-I will say yes next time, simply for the opportunity to mention why I’m riding 2700 miles south, which is what this is all about, raising awareness for early onset dementia.
+I was offered a place to crash by a curious woman at the supermarket, her and her partner used to host cyclists often, I turn it down, I don’t know why, it would have been nice to have company, delirious from the big day I guess, I guess don’t want someone to go to extra effort because they feel sad I’m camping outside 🙂 it’s nice to camp outside in fine weather.
+I decide that I will say yes next time someone asks, simply for the opportunity to mention why I’m riding 2700 miles south, which is what this is all about, raising awareness for early-onset dementia.

 I’ll leave you with a teaser of what’s to come in Montana, USA.